lingpy/language-island-paper/README.md

 # Data and code accompanying the paper "Bangime: Secret language, language isolate, or language island?

+If you use the code and data provided in this package, please quote the paper:

+> Hantgan, Abbie and List, Johann-Mattis (forthcoming): Bangime.
+Secret language, language isolate, or language island?
+Journal of Language Contact.

+Or use the BibTex for convenience:

+@Article{Hantgan2018,
+  author    = {Hantgan, Abbie and List, Johann-Mattis}, title     = {Bangime: Secret language, language isolate, or language island?}, journal   = {Journal of Language Contact}, year      = {forthcoming}
+}

 ## Installation of the main code to run the analyses reported in the paper

 To run the code, you need to have a fresh installation of python3 (python-3.4 or higher).